On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 Rack of tenters at Knockando Woolmill, Scotland

 Still standing.
-Seeking more information about it; recently restored. © Crown Copyright: HES.
+Seeking more information about it, but get no response from the mill.
+Recently restored. © Crown Copyright: HES.

 • Tenter at Islay Woollen Mill